Home Alone 2: Lost in New York

 0/5

-There is no sexual content or nudity in this movie.
-The focus is entirely on the child's adventure and the comedic situations he encounters.
+There is no sexual content or nudity in this film.
+The focus is entirely on the child's adventure and his conflict with the villains.

 Violence & Gore